 Falanghina

 Perhaps the oldest white grape, Falanghina is a fragrant and somewhat tropical wine found throughout Campania.
-Interestingly, Romans drank Falanghina made in traditional amphora clay pots.
-Their noble wine was referred to as Falerno or Falernum.
+Interestingly, Romans drank Falanghina made in traditional amphora clay pots, and their noble wine was referred to as Falerno or Falernum.

 Coda di Volpe

 Coda di Volpe is perhaps the most underrated Campanian white grape.
-Its name literally means the tail of the wolf, due to the shape of its grape bunches.
-It produces juicy medium-bodied whites.
+Its name means the tail of the wolf due to the shape of its grape bunches.
+It produces juicy, medium-bodied whites.
 Producers often macerate and age Coda di Volpe to increase its complexity and nuance.

-Coda di Volpe does best around Benevento where it can be a single varietal wine and blended with Greco di Tufo.
+Coda di Volpe does best around Benevento, where it can be a single varietal wine blended with Greco di Tufo.
 Terra di Briganti is a small producer making organic Coda di Volpe, Fiano, and Falanghina wines worth trying!

 Pallagrello Bianco